stefanoborini/book-modelviewcontroller/source/04_advanced_mvc/mvc_testing.rst

 A view that acts on a widget knowing nothing about the model.
 View “adapter”

+Mock view: it attaches to the model like a normal view, but has no GUI and can be probed.
+Fixture model: a model with well defined, well known data that can be attached to the view.
+The view should draw exactly what we know from the fixture model.

 Microsoft Visual Testing
 Sending events with xtest, or with the widget level interface.